As you align your marketing and sales strategies to go all-in on account-based marketing (ABM), there’s one key area that needs particular attention.

 The key to this process is making sure your content is optimized for the right keywords.
 High rankings and tons of traffic sound great, but not if it’s coming from the wrong search terms.

 If you’re getting traffic from the wrong places, it’s time to rework the content to get the right kind of traffic.
 Use a long-tail keyword tool like Answer the Public to narrow in on specific search terms your target audience may be using.
-Long-tail keywords are not only easier to rank for, but they also convert better — a win-win for ABM.
+Long-tail keywords are not only easier to rank for, but they also convert better — a win-win for implementing a best practice ABM strategy.

 Another crucial element to look for is word count.
 Most SEOs will recommend a minimum of 1,000 words for any content you create, so make sure your content audit flags any shorter pieces to be expanded.